Waihola

 The township of Waihola lies between Dunedin and Milton, New Zealand in Otago, in New Zealand's South Island.
 It lies close to the southeast shore of the shallow tidal lake which shares its name.

 The town is located on State Highway 1, and the South Island Main Trunk rail line runs through it, though trains no longer stop.
 The township is within the boundaries of Clutha District.

 Etymology

 The name Waihola is accepted to be analogous with the word wai-hora, meaning "spreading waters".
+An alternative meaning of Waihola (originally Waihora) is 'wide waters'.
 The place name for the location of Waihola is assigned as an official place name by the New Zealand Geographic Board.
-The place name also creates some interest as the Māori alphabet doesn't normally contain the letter 'L'.
+The place name also creates some interest as the Māori alphabet does not normally contain the letter 'L'.
 This is most likely an example of an earlier Southern Māori dialect.